tangentsoft/e8/doc/manual.md

 it’s usually not needed.
 It also has to set a terminal scrolling window, which it has to undo by resetting the terminal on exit.
 So there are opportunities for trouble.
 It’s been tested and works with MobaXterm.
-You can see the difference by throttling the simulator down to 300K or so.
+If you're using SimH you can see the difference by throttling the simulator down to 300K or so.

 To enable VT-100 scrolling, put `FSCROL=0` in an `E8DEFS.PA` file.
 The terminal must implement the following escape sequences: